-Worm hotels — if you don’t already know what they are, I know what you’re probably imagining: a place for sleepy-eyed worms to check-in for the night after a long day of travelling.
+Worm hotels — if you don’t already know what they are, are not a place for sleepy-eyed worms to check in for the night after a long day of travelling.
 Surprisingly, it’s actually the worms that are running the hotel, and your food waste is the guest. 🍎

 What are worm hotels?

 Worm hotels are everything urban composting should be: easy to use, accessible, compact, and community-oriented.
 They bring nature to the city and are rife with opportunities for education and community-building.